Dr Philip Davies

 Current research projects include developing wheat germplasm with improved resistance and tolerance to crown rot of wheat using a Marker Assisted Recurrent Selection strategy, and investigating the role of zinc in enhancing tolerance to crown rot

-- Integrated Genetic Solutions to Crown Rot in Wheat (CRIPs); Davies P; Grains Research and Development Corporation (GRDC)/Research and Development: Crop Protection.
+- Integrated Genetic Solutions to Crown Rot in Wheat (CRIPs); Davies P, Trethowan R; Grains Research and Development Corporation (GRDC)/Research and Development: Crop Protection.

 - Exploitation of international grains in Australia: coordinated importation, quarantine & evaluation, data management & communication; Trethowan R, Micallef S, Dieters M, Milgate A, Holloway G, Davies P, Bariana H, Mullen D, Lu M, Kadkol G, Able J, Hobson K, Rajaram S; Grains Research and Development Corporation (GRDC)/Research and Development: Germplasm Enhancement.